finos/legend/README.md

 A separate [hosted Gitlab repository, gitlab.legend.finos.org](gitlab.legend.finos.org) hosts shared models that were developed by the [Legend project pilot team](https://groups.google.com/a/finos.org/forum/#!forum/legend-pilot).

 ## [gitlab.com (https://gitlab.com/finosfoundation)](https://gitlab.com/finosfoundation) [Not Yet Used]
 In the future we intend to migrate the models repositories from the hosted GitLab repository to [https://gitlab.com/finosfoundation](https://gitlab.com/finosfoundation).
-For now, this is unused but will eventually be the long-term home for public models built uysing Legend.
+For now, this is unused but will eventually be the long-term home for public models built using Legend.

 # Find out more